Photographed at the Japanese garden in Houston’s Hermann park.

 In Houston a bayou is a glorified drainage ditch.
 I live close to Braes Bayou and often use its hike and bike trail.
 Sometimes I take my camera along and shoot while walking or bike riding.

 Houston artist Ivete Lucas is pictured wearing colorful hose.
 She and her husband constructed the tree sculpture which stands behind her, at Lawndale Center for the Arts.
 Her friend Zahira is to her right and the other two girls were the most interestingly dressed ones I could round up for the shot.
-Chris was tending bar that evening along with the two girls.
 Claudia is a friend and the shot is a set up.

 Just a few photos I grabbed downtown and in Montrose while stuck here in Houston.
 I asked a couple if I could take their picture and they immediately started kissing.
 It was the day after Valentine’s day.
 “Photographer in a Dress” won Picture of the Week at the highly competitive Nikon Gear photo forum.